Reverse a vendor payment

 Reverse posted checks after they are reviewed in the check reversal journal

 If your organization wants to review check reversals before they are posted, create a check reversal journal for review and on the Cash and bank management parameters page, set the Use review process for payment reversals option to Yes.
 On the Checks page, you can select check to reverse, select Payment reversal.
 You can then enter the date, and select a reason for the reversal.
+The financial reason must be set up for both Bank and Vendor types.
 You must also select a journal name to create a journal in the check reversal journal.

 Review a reversal